OculusRiftInAction/OculusRiftInAction/examples/unity/README.txt

 Character Controller Scripts
 ———————————————————————————
-These are the first person controller scripts from the Unity 4.6  Standard Assets.
-The MouseLook Script has been modified to work with the Oculus OVRCameraRig Prefab.
+These are the first person controller scripts originally from the Unity 4.6 Standard Assets that have been updated to use the Unity 5 API.
+The MouseLook Script has also been modified to work with the Oculus OVRCameraRig Prefab.

 - CharacterMotor.js
 - FPSInputController.js